Slightly Dangerous

 Slightly Dangerous is a 1943 American romantic comedy film starring Lana Turner and Robert Young.
 The screenplay concerns a bored young woman in a dead-end job who runs away to New York City and ends up impersonating the long-lost daughter of a millionaire.
 The film was directed by Wesley Ruggles and written by Charles Lederer and George Oppenheimer from a story by Aileen Hamilton.
 According to Turner Classic Movies film historian Robert Osborne, one sequence early in the film – in which Lana Turner's character does her job at the soda fountain while blindfolded – was actually directed by an uncredited Buster Keaton.

+Plot

+Peggy is 21 and bored.
+She has just been awarded a certificate for starting work on time for 1000 days.
+She decides that she needs a change so she leaves a note, which is taken to be suicidal, and heads for New York where she gets a make over.
+A new outfit, a new look and an freak accident gets her in the paper as an amnesia victim, just because she does not want to be Peggy Evans any more.
+The paper thinks she may be an heiress so she searches for a few clues from back issues of the paper and finds that Carol Burden was never found.
+Cornelius Burden, however, has sent dozens of frauds to jail already and she must trick him and Baba to keep out of jail.
+Next, she must stop her old manager, Bob Stuart, from spilling the beans about her.